Mirai: Autoregressive Visual Generation Needs Foresight: The Blessing of Foresight

 \subsection{Autoregressive Modeling with Foresight}

-\paragraph{Foresight.} Consider an AR model $D_\theta$ with hidden states $\bm{h}_n = D_{\theta}^{[:l]}(\x_{<n})$ at position $n$ and layer $l$ (we omit $l$ when clear from context).
+\paragraph{Foresight.} Intuitively, foresight is any auxiliary supervision that exposes the model to information about how the image will unfold beyond the immediate next token.
+Consider an AR model $D_\theta$ with hidden states $\bm{h}_n = D_{\theta}^{[:l]}(\x_{<n})$ at position $n$ and layer $l$ (we omit $l$ when clear from context).
 We call an auxiliary training signal \emph{foresight} at position $n$ if it depends on the future-side tokens $\bm{x}_{\ge n} = [x_n,\dots,x_N]$, in addition to possibly depending on the past $\bm{x}_{<n}$.
 We write these targets as where the foresight targets $\bm{f}_n$ can be future tokens themselves or future-aware features, $K$ denotes the number of foresight targets per position $n$, and $\mathcal{N}_K(n)$ is a small set of the future position, and $R(\cdot)$ is a Foresight Encoder, parametric or not.
 Intuitively, a foresight objective encourages each hidden state to anticipate how the rest of the sequence will unfold and can be formally written as Here, $\ell$ is a task-specific prediction loss, and $\rho_k$ is a projection head that maps $\bm{h}_n$ to the same dimension as $\bm{f}_n^{[k]}$.
 Built upon the formulation above and the visual AR method LlamaGen~\cite{sun2024autoregressive}, we systematically explore the design space of foresight in the remainder of this subsection.

 \paragraph{Foresight Injection Level.} We begin by clarifying the foresight injection level, that is, where the foresight information flows into AR training.
 A simple instantiation is to select the next $K$ tokens as foresight, \ie, $R(\x) = \x$ and applying the generic foresight loss in \cref{eq:loss_foresight} atop the final layer $l = L$ of $D_\theta$.
 In this case, each projection head $\rho_k$ outputs a token distribution and $\ell$ becomes the cross-entropy loss as in \cref{eq:ntp_loss}.
 This design recovers Multi-Token Prediction (MTP)~\cite{gloeckle2404better,liu2024deepseek} in language modeling, which induces competing gradient cross targets and hampers optimization due to the increased difficulty.
+We conjecture that output-level foresight introduces target competition because a single hidden state must simultaneously support the immediate next-token prediction and several harder future-token predictions in the discrete token space.